angular-ui/bootstrap/src/dropdown/docs/readme.md

 Add `dropdown-append-to-body` to the `dropdown` element to append to the inner `dropdown-menu` to the body.
 This is useful when the dropdown button is inside a div with `overflow: hidden`, and the menu would otherwise be hidden.

+Add `keyboard-nav` to the `dropdown` element to enable navigation of dropdown list elements with the arrow keys.

 By default the dropdown will automatically close if any of its elements is clicked, you can change this behavior by setting the `auto-close` option as follows:

   * `always` - (Default) automatically closes the dropdown when any of its elements is clicked.